Mortal Engines: Plot

 The book starts with the traction city of London chasing and catching a small mining town called Salthook.
 Tom Natsworthy, a teenage Apprentice Historian, is sent, as punishment for skipping a chore, to the "Gut" of London, where captured Traction cities or towns are stripped of resources.
 Tom incidentally meets the Head of the Guild of Historians, Thaddeus Valentine, along with his daughter, Katherine.
 One of Salthook's residents, teenager Hester Shaw, attempts to assassinate Valentine, but Tom interferes and chases her.
 She reveals a disfiguring scar on her face and claims Valentine caused it, before escaping the London police through a chute.
 When Tom informs Valentine of her name, Valentine pushes him down into the chute.
 Tom and Hester recover outside of London within the Hunting Ground and, after an argument, they start following the city's tracks to reboard it.

 The pair eventually boards a small town called Speedwell, where the owner Orme Wreyland drugs them and plans to sell the pair as slaves for profit at a trading cluster.
-Tom and Hester escape from Wreyland, meeting a friendly airship pilot called Anna Fang, who takes them in her airship the Jenny Haniver to the neutral flying city of Airhaven where they can find passage to London.
+Tom and Hester escape from Wreyland, meeting a friendly airship pilot called Anna Fang, who takes them in her airship, the Jenny Haniver, to the neutral flying city of Airhaven, where they can find passage to London.
 At Airhaven, they are then attacked by a cyborg "Stalker" called Shrike, who was sent after them by the London Mayor Magnus Crome to kill them and bring their bodies to him.

-Tom and Hester escape by stealing a hot-air balloon and drift over the Hunting Ground.
+Tom and Hester escape by stealing a hot-air balloon, and drift uncontrollably over the Hunting Ground.
 Hester reveals that when she was a child, her parents were killed by Valentine as they would not give up an Ancient machine.
-Valentine then injured her and believed that she was dead.
-Hester escaped, and Shrike took care of her for most of her childhood.
-Despite the fact that Shrike was not supposed to have feelings, he developed a fatherlike bond with her.
-Wanting to avenge her parents, Hester left Shrike despite his pleas for her to stay and travelled to London.
+Valentine then injured her and left her for dead.
+Hester escaped, and Shrike cared for her for most of her childhood.
+Despite that Shrike was not supposed to have feelings, he developed a fatherlike bond with her.
+Wanting to avenge her parents, Hester left Shrike despite his pleas for her to stay, and travelled to London.
 Shrike followed her, reaching London first, but was captured by Crome and used to create more Stalkers for London.